ainsleyCrawford/Futoshiki/README.md

 *Figure 1: The opening page welcomes the user and summarises futoshiki.*

 ### Idea Generation:

-A Latin-Square type game:
-A latin square has n rows and n columns, and each symbol may occur only once in each.
-Latin Square example:
+Futoshiki is centred around the concept of a latin square: an n by n grid in which each of n symbols occurs once in each row and column.
+The following example uses letters A to D:
 <p align="center">A .
 D .
 C .
 B<br>
 C .
 A .
 B .
 D<br>
 B .
 C .
 D .
 A<br>